 - 85 g Vegan butter

 - 200 g Icing sugar

-- Combine all the wet ingredients into a bowl – including the strawberries and water which you want to heat on a hob until it purees into a liquid. – it's ok if it has the seeds this will add texture to the cake.
-[Leave a tbsp of the sauce aside to use for the buttercream]130 g Apple sauce, 60 g Plant based milk, 32 g Veg oil, ½ tbsp Apple cider vinegar, 100 g Stawberries, 2 tbsp Water
+- Combine all the wet ingredients into a bowl - including the strawberries and water which you want to heat on a hob until it purees into a liquid. - it's ok if it has the seeds this will add texture to the cake.
+[Leave a tablespoon of the sauce aside to use for the buttercream]130 g Apple sauce, 60 g Plant based milk, 32 g Veg oil, ½ tablespoon Apple cider vinegar, 100 g Stawberries, 2 tablespoon Water

 - Pour and mix this into the wet mix and set aside.

-- Combine all the dry ingredients into a separate bowl and mix until combined.180 g Gluten free flour, 1 tsp Xanthan Gum, 1½ tsp Baking Powder, 1 tsp Bicarbonate of soda, 140 g Caster sugar
+- Combine all the dry ingredients into a separate bowl and mix until combined.180 g Gluten free flour, 1 teaspoon Xanthan Gum, 1½ teaspoon Baking Powder, 1 teaspoon Bicarbonate of soda, 140 g Caster sugar

 - Then pour the wet into the dry ingredients and mix until fully incorporated and making sure not to over mix it.

 - Transfer to your prepared cake tin and bake at 180° for 25-30mins or until springy to the touch.

 - As the cake cools make the vegan buttercream by beating together the butter and icing sugar until pale and fluffy.85 g Vegan butter, 200 g Icing sugar